stormlightlabs/volt/docs/usage/state.md

 ## State Persistence

 Signals can be synchronized with browser storage using the built-in persist plugin.
-See the plugin documentation for details on localStorage, sessionStorage, and IndexedDB integration.
+See the plugin documentation (coming soon!) for details on localStorage, sessionStorage, and IndexedDB integration.

 ## State Serialization